IEEE SA Standards Board Operations Manual

 n) If a Working Group (WG) was created for technical development work on a standard, ensure that a written set of WG policies and procedures (P & P) is created and approved by the Standards Committee.
 Such P & P shall not be in conflict with the IEEE SA Standards Board Operations Manual.
 Standards Committees should note that IEEE SA Standards Board maintains a baseline WG P & P, and may occasionally request to review a Standards Committee’s WG P & P for alignment.

-o) Ensure that all Working Group Officers have successfully completed i) the IEEE SA Standards Working Group Chair Fundamentals training and ii) the Understanding IEEE SA’s Antitrust, Competition, and Commercial Terms Policies training prior to or within 60 days of appointment, or as assigned.
+o) Ensure that all Working Group Officers have successfully completed all training as required by the IEEE SA Standards Board for Working Group Officers or as assigned.

 p) Upon request, provide the IEEE Standards Association Program Manager with full access to